billietlsfeir/REX-terraform-from-hero-to-superhero/docs/markdown/02-Build/10-DESIGN.md

 - Have **small** and **specialized** modules
 - Embrace **configuration as code**

+Notes: Gaëtan

-Notes: Gestion modulaire par micro-service façon lego
+Gestion modulaire par micro-service façon lego